Kallbrig/NBA/Results/README.md

 # Individual Award Winners

-+ This is where I use SkLearn ML algorithms to predict individual awards
++ This is where I store the results of the SkLearn ML algorithms that predict individual awards

 ---